 Recreational Marijuana – What Ohio Employers Need to Know Now

-As of December 7, 2023, recreational marijuana is legal in Ohio.
+As of December 7, 2023, recreational marijuana is legal in Ohio and as of August 6, 2024, recreational sales in the Buckeye State have now begun.
 This means that all Ohioans 21 years and older are able to legally purchase, use, and grow recreational marijuana.
 Specifically, adults can legally possess up to 2.5 ounces of marijuana, possess up to 15 grams of cannabis extract, and grow up to 6 marijuana plants at home.

 How Does Legal or Recreational Marijuana Affect Ohio Employers?